jenningsloy318/Docker-Cluster/Kubernetes/Deployment/monitoring/In-Cluster/prometheus/readme.md

 4. since we use prometheus 2.0, we configure the alertmanager in its conf `prometheus.yml`

 5. transform the `alert.rules` to `alert.rules.yml` using `promtool  update rules alert.rules`.

+6. we can reference the prometheus documents at  https://github.com/1046102779/prometheus